rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 ### Configuration for task `assembleCoadd'
 # Filter artifact candidates based on morphological criteria, i.g. those that appear to be streaks.
 config.doFilterMorphological=False

+No quantum graph generated or pipeline executed.
+The --show option was given and all options were processed.
 ```

 Which indeed shows only the configuration for `doFilterMorphological`, and also reaffirms that the default value of this parameter is `False`.